-The funding for the car park and access road will include the modifications to the fencing of the Current Leased Area following the partial surrender, with these works to be at the City's cost.
+The funding for the car park and access road will include the modifications to the fencing of the Current Leased Area following the partial surrender, which will be undertaken at the City's cost.

-- 1. APPROVES, in principle, modification of the existing lease of portion of Reserve 28058, Lot 555 on Deposited Plan 64232 Volume 3158 Folio 501 (Kingsway Regional Sporting Complex) to the Commonwealth of Australia (Department of Defence Air Force Cadets squadron), in accordance with the essential lease terms described in the Administration report, with that lease modification to be: - a) a variation and partial surrender of the existing lease between the City and the Commonwealth of Australia; or - b) a new lease between the City and the Commonwealth of Australia, in either case, subject to the approval of the Minister for Lands; and
+1. APPROVES, in principle, the variation and partial surrender of the existing lease of a portion of Reserve 28058, Lot 555 on Deposited Plan 64232 Volume 3158 Folio 501 (Kingsway Regional Sporting Complex) to the Commonwealth of Australia (Department of Defence Air Force Cadets squadron), in accordance with the essential lease terms described in the Administration report; and

-- 2. AUTHORISES: - a) the Chief Executive Officer (or a nominee of the Chief Executive Officer) to negotiate terms, execute all documentation and comply with all applicable legislation as is required to effect Item 1. above; and - b) the affixing of the Common Seal of the City of Wanneroo to lease documentation (either as a variation and partial surrender of lease described in Item 1a) above, or as a new lease described in Item 1b) above) between the City and the Commonwealth of Australia in accordance with the City's Execution of Documents Policy.
+- 2. AUTHORISES: - a) the Chief Executive Officer (or a nominee of the Chief Executive Officer) to negotiate terms, execute all documentation and comply with all applicable legislation as is required to effect Item 1. above; and - b) the affixing of the Common Seal of the City of Wanneroo to a variation and partial surrender of lease described in Item 1 above between the City and the Commonwealth of Australia in accordance with the City's Execution of Documents Policy.

-1 . .
-Attachment 1 - Department of Defence Australian Air Force Cadets - Current Leased Area 23/151576 2 ↓ .
+1 .
+Attachment 1 - Department of Defence Australian Air Force Cadets - Current Leased Area 23/151576 2 .
 Attachment 2 - Kingsway Sporting Complex - Proposed Ground Lease Areas 22/403302[v2]